-When faced with the Red Sea in front of them and the Egyptians and mountains behind them [locate], the children of Israel had panicked and had griped, "It would have been better for us to serve the Egyptians than to die in the wilderness."
-God was merciful and led His people through the Red Sea on dry land.
+When faced with the Red Sea in front of them and the Egyptians and mountains behind them [locate site of the Red Sea crossing], the children of Israel had panicked and had griped, "It would have been better for us to serve the Egyptians than to die in the wilderness."
+God was merciful and led His people through the Red Sea on dry land and saved them from the pursuing Egyptians.